 - Remove stale VPN peers.
 Revoke access for departed employees immediately

 - Enable 2FA.
-NordVPN supports two-factor authentication
+NordVPN supports two-factor authentication.
+For why SMS-based 2FA isn't enough, see SMS 2FA Risks

 For risks when accessing cameras from public WiFi, see the Public WiFi Safety Guide.
 For broader privacy considerations, check the Developer Privacy Guide.
+And if you're setting up NordVPN for the first time, the NordVPN Setup Guide walks through the full process.

 Wrapping Up